openedx/studio-frontend/README.md

 ### Where do test files go?
 If you are developing a component and you are adding new `js` or `jsx` test files, the test files would go in the same location as the file.
-It makes it easier to track and test.
-For example, if you are developing a component `AssertsSearch` in `src/components/` you would name the test file after the component name `AssertsSearch.test.jsx`.
+This makes it easier to track and test.
+For example, if you are developing a component `AssetsSearch` in `src/components/` you would name the test file after the component name `AssetsSearch.test.jsx`.
 Similarly, if you are adding a file `parseDateTime.jsx` in the `src/utils/` place the test file at same location with the name `parseDateTime.test.jsx`.